kajetansw/kajetan-dev-blog/content/posts/2018-12-29-learning-session-1/index.md

 cover: ''
 date: 2018-12-29
 description: Spend time with me by learning new things in this 1st Learning Session!
-tags: ['beginner', 'angular', 'javascript', 'typescript', 'css']
+tags: ['learningsession', 'angular', 'javascript', 'typescript', 'css']
 ---

 ---